cncf/wg-serverless/workflow/spec/spec.md

 ### Trigger Definition

 Triggers define incoming events which can be associated with invocation of one or more states.
-If there are multiple events involved in an application workflow, a correlationToken, which is used to correlate an event with other events for same workflow instance, must be specified in that event trigger.
+If there are multiple events involved in an application workflow, a 'correlationToken', which is used to correlate an event with other events for same workflow instance, must be specified in that event trigger.

 | Parameter | Description | Type | Required |